 The cloud computing market has been growing rapidly over the past several years and will continue to grow.
 The numbers generated by IDC are proof of this as they predict that worldwide spending on public cloud services is expected to cross $141 billion by 2019.
 The IaaS sectors and the PaaS sectors which are called “cloud infrastructure” markets are predicted to see $173 billion growth by 2026.
-Enterprises who are making the shift to cloud are benefitting with on-demand computing power, pay-as you go features, easy scalability, use of the latest technology etc. which gives them a competitive advantage in their respective industries.
+Enterprises who are making the shift to cloud development are benefitting with on-demand computing resource power, pay-as you go features, easy scalability, use of the latest technology etc. which gives them a competitive advantage in their respective industries.

 The IaaS, PaaS, SaaS puzzle

-Infrastructure as a service, as the expansion suggests, is a cloud infrastructure offering that allows accessing, monitoring, and managing remote datacenter infrastructures, such as storage, networking, and networking services.
+Infrastructure as a service, as the expansion suggests, is a cloud based infrastructure offering that allows accessing, monitoring, and managing remote datacenter infrastructures, such as storage, networking, and networking services.
 This allows the user to buy their hardware requirements based on consumption rather than buy it outright.

 Platform as a service is a cloud platform service that provides cloud components that are used by applications and software for development.
 This makes development, testing and deployment of applications quick,easy and cost effective for the user.
 In a PaaS setup the provider manages the servers, storage OSes, virtualization and networking.
 The user manages the applications.